Vlad-Radz/distributed_pong/README.md

 1. Orchestarting server works well;
 2. Real-time communication over message broker (RabbitMQ) worked;
 3. Some design decisions might be not that bad.
+4. Synchronization of paddles works: what I do from one host, is shown on the other.

 ## Architecture of the system
 1. RabbitMQ runs on a server.
 It will be used to send information about moves of paddles (and in the future same should